irish-luong/ML-Advanced-Regression/README.md

 #

 # ML-Advanced-Regression-case-study
-Build a multiple linear regression model for the prediction of demand for shared bikes
+Build a regression model to predict housing price for an usecase in Australia

 ## Table of Contents